Nov 14 - Dec 24, 2024

 The Museum offers a rich selection of learning and outreach programmes focused on providing stimulating, participatory experiences that respond to different age, interest and language groups, and recognize a diversity of backgrounds.
 These experiences are aimed at creatively engaging with the Museum’s collection of artworks and exhibitions, encouraging critical engagement with Mumbai’s history, and artistic and cultural developments.

-Going forward, the Museum will continue to offer online as well as select on-site programmes.
+Going forward, the Museum will continue to offer online as well as on-site programmes.

 Subscribe to our YouTube Channel to revisit our past talks by